The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Identification

-Another potential source of bias would be changes in the composition of the sample.
-With Table \ref{tab:composition_metoo} not showing any significant changes in the composition of opinions on sexual offenses over time, and particularly between 2017 and 2019, I can rule out the possibility that the movement caused substantial changes in the composition of opinions regarding categories of sexual offenses.
-To check for robustness of my estimates against the small changes in the sample composition regarding courts, the DiD analysis is complemented by an Inverse Probability Weighting (IPW) DiD approach (\cite{Abadie2005}), in which I weight all control observations and the pre-movement sexual offense opinions to have the same distribution of courts as the group of post-treatment sexual offense opinions. \footnote{IPW based on offense categories would be problematic in that the offense categories of the control and treatment groups do not overlap by design.} Further, I conduct a second robustness check, building on the results of \cite*{LevyMattsson2020}.
-The authors show that the \#MeToo movement only affected the reporting of some types of sexual offenses, while others, namely sodomy and rape, were not affected.
+To check for robustness of my estimates against the small changes in the sample composition regarding courts, the DiD analysis is complemented by an Inverse Probability Weighting (IPW) DiD approach (\cite{Abadie2005}), in which I weigh all control observations and the pre-movement sexual offense opinions to have the same distribution of courts as the group of post-treatment sexual offense opinions. \footnote{IPW based on offense categories would be problematic in that the offense categories of the control and treatment groups do not overlap by design.}

+Further, I conduct a second robustness check, building on the results of \cite*{LevyMattsson2020}.
+The authors find that the \#MeToo movement had a small but statistically significant effect the reporting of some types of criminal sexual offenses, while others, namely sodomy and rape, were not affected.
 I therefore re-run my analyses, considering only opinions on sexual offenses where the number of reports was not affected by the \#MeToo movement.